What comes to mind when you hear the term "estate planning?"

 A good estate plan goes further and addresses many aspects of your current situation, as well as how to thrive in the years to come.
-Consider this definition:
+Consider this definition of estate planning:

-Caring for yourself and your assets while you are living, and providing for the transfer of assets to other persons and entities – both during your life and afterwards.
+Estate planning is the process of caring for yourself and your assets while you are living, and planning for the orderly transfer of assets to other persons and organizations– both during your life and afterwards.

 Why do estate planning?

 Very few people wake up in the morning and wish they could spend the day working with their attorney to create an ‘estate plan.’
 However creating (or updating) a plan is among the most important things you can do.
 When you do, you can:

 - Ensure the wealth you have accumulated over your lifetime goes exactly where you want it to go and when.
 If you don’t have a will or living trust, the state will impose a distribution plan for you, which may or may not match your wishes.

 - Give directions to be followed in case you become incapacitated and can’t make decisions for yourself.

 - Organize your affairs and designate who will handle them when you are gone.

 - Provide for any special needs your loved ones may have.